Half-turn rotation of polarity inversion line associated with formation of quadrupolar-like structure via flux emergence

 Click here to see an enlarged version.

-Formation of quadrupolar-like structure in solar atmosphere via W-loop emergence.
+Formation of quadrupolar-like structure and half-turn rotation of PIL via W-loop emergence.
 In the left movie inner and outer field lines of emerging flux tube are drawn in blue and red, respectively.
-The inner field lines compose flux rope, while the outer field lines become Ω-loops overlying the flux rope and W-loops underlying the flux rope (see also pre-eruptive magnetic structure).
+The inner field lines compose flux rope, while the outer field lines are regarded as Ω-loops overlying the flux rope and W-loops underlying the flux rope (see also pre-eruptive magnetic structure).
 In the right movie red arrows represent transverse component of surface magnetic field, while the gray-scale map shows distribution of vertical magnetic flux density in the surface.
-The PIL rotates as the W-loop emergence proceeds.